 If you don’t believe me, look up some videos of people who had no idea they had a parasitic infection.
 They start doing a parasite cleanse and then poop out huge worms in the toilet as they died.
 Yes it is extremely gross, even for me: a biologist.

 And what do you know, the same was the case for me.
-I purchased this $20 all-natural parasite cleanse made of spices and fiber and within the first week of taking the capsules, I was pooping out small worms with black and white eggs that looked like rice (which I discovered were ascaris and tapeworm eggs).
+I purchased this $20 all-natural parasite cleanse made of spices and fiber from Amazon and within the first week of taking the capsules, I was pooping out small worms with black and white eggs that looked like rice (which I discovered were ascaris and tapeworm eggs).
 Then, on the very last day, I ejected a very big foot-long tapeworm out of my bowels and into the toilet (nothing else came out with it).

 So Nasty but Needed to Happen!